Support for Armed Forces Communities

 It recognises that the whole nation has a moral obligation to current and previous members of the armed forces and their families and it establishes how they should expect to be treated.

 The covenant's two principles are; the armed forces community should not face disadvantage compared to other citizens and should enjoy the same standard of, and access to, healthcare as that received by any other UK citizen in the area they live.
-Veterans receive their healthcare from the NHS, and should receive priority treatment where it relates to a condition which results from their service in the Armed Forces, subject to clinical need.

-Dr David Bridle - Chief Medical Officer and Veterans Management - d.bridle@nhs.net
+- Dr David Bridle - Chief Medical Officer and Veterans Management - d.bridle@nhs.net

-Jane Kelly – Clinical Lead for Recovery / Veteran Clinical Lead - jane.kelly10@nhs.net
+- Jane Kelly – Clinical Lead for Recovery / Veteran Clinical Lead - jane.kelly10@nhs.net

-Sharon Deans - Armed Forces Champion sharon.deans8@nhs.net
+- Sharon Deans - Armed Forces Accreditation Lead and Armed Forces Champion - sharon.deans8@nhs.net

-If you are a Veteran and are receiving services from East London Foundation Trust please ask the member of staff you see to ensure they tick the box under additional personal information.”
+"It is essential that as an organisation we recognise Veterans and ensure that this is reflected within the work we do.If you are a Veteran and are receiving services from East London Foundation Trust please ask the member of staff you see to ensure they tick the box under additional personal information.”

 Jane Kelly

 We would like to ask for your help in completing a short survey to determine staff awareness of Veterans and their needs.
-Click Here to complete the questionnaire.

 Mental Health Support

-Veterans’ Mental Health High Intensity Service
+Veterans’ Mental Health High-Intensity Service

 A specialist service for those who have served in the regular armed forces or as a reservist in the British Military and their families.
 The service provides crisis and intensive support for veterans across Bedford Borough, Central Bedfordshire and Luton.

-The Veterans Mental Health and Wellbeing Service is the new name for the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS), Veterans’ Mental Health Complex Treatment Service (CTS) and Veterans’ Mental Health High Intensity Service (HIS).
+The Veterans Mental Health and Wellbeing Service is the new name for the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS), Veterans’ Mental Health Complex Treatment Service (CTS) and Veterans’ Mental Health High-Intensity Service (HIS).
 The new name has been developed following feedback from veterans and their families to make it easier for those leaving the military and veterans to find help.

 What will happen when you contact Op COURAGE: